Range Rover Sport: Chassis

-Service Bulletins for most 05-09 models have 2 types of brakes listed.
-Brembo and non-Brembo.
-Check your build data sheet or via VIN/CHASSIS number for all models, if needed.

 Powertrain

-The 2005-2009 Range Rover Sport HSE is powered by a naturally aspirated 4.4-litre Jaguar AJ-V8 engine producing 300 hp and 425 Nm, with the Supercharged model getting a supercharged 4.2-liter variant producing 385 hp and 550 Nm.
+The 2005–2009 Range Rover Sport HSE is powered by a naturally aspirated 4.4-litre Jaguar AJ-V8 engine producing 300 hp and 425 Nm, with the Supercharged model getting a supercharged 4.2-litre variant producing 385 hp and 550 Nm.
 Both petrol engines have been designed with a sump and oil pick-up system to allow for operation at extreme angles.
 Due to lack of popularity, the naturally aspirated power plant was omitted from the UK market in 2007.
-For 2010, these two powerplants were replaced by a naturally aspirated 5.0-litre all-aluminium Jaguar AJ-V8 engine producing 370 hp and 510 Nm for the HSE, and a supercharged 5.0-liter variant producing 510 hp and 625 Nm on Supercharged models.
+For 2010, these two powerplants were replaced by a naturally aspirated 5.0-litre all-aluminium Jaguar AJ-V8 engine producing 370 hp and 510 Nm for the HSE, and a supercharged 5.0-litre variant producing 510 hp and 625 Nm on Supercharged models.
 The advanced 2.7-litre turbodiesel TDV6 is an adaptation of the PSA/Ford development and produces 190 hp and 440 Nm in Land Rover guise.
 It features a compacted graphite iron block and aluminium cylinder head with fast switching piezo crystal injectors.
 Debuting in both the Sport and the flagship Range Rover in 2007 was the 3.6-litre twin turbodiesel TDV8.
 This engine is a further adaptation of the TDV6 but features a 90 degree block (as opposed to a 60 degree layout), twin variable geometry turbochargers and inlet valve deactivation.
 All engine variants are mated to an adaptive six-speed ZF 6HP transmission (ZF6HP26) ZF automatic transmission, except the SDV6, which received the ZF 8HP transmission (ZF8HP70).
-These gearboxes has a unique mode: CommandShift which reacts and adapts to varying driving styles.
+These gearboxes have a unique mode: CommandShift which reacts and adapts to varying driving styles.
 CommandShift gives the driver the freedom to sequentially manipulate gear changes.